leonmarbach/leonmarbach.github.io/index.md

 ## About

-I am a second-year PhD student in Education Data Science at Stanford University.
+I am a third-year PhD student in Education Data Science and Data Science Scholar at Stanford University.
 I am also an EDGE fellow and a McCoy Family Center for Ethics in Society fellow.

 ## Publications